-  Now Adam wears his watch essentially 24/7.
-I really only like to bring it out in public, but Adam will always wear it even at home or at work.
+Now Carsten wears his watch essentially 24/7.
+I really only like to bring it out in public, but Carsten will always wear it even at home or at work.

-Through the intense life of Adam his watch has always remained sturdy.
+Through the intense life of Carsten, his watch has always remained sturdy.
 From his 14 hour shifts to life of crime by night somehow his watch still remains in tact.